elsa-k-donovan/ImageFlow/README.md

 > This project is written in Python using Tweepy,PostgreSQL,Celery integrated into Django for an easy to use website interface.

-On the website you are able to search for particular users getting upto the most recent 3200 tweets, search via hashtag in the last 7 days using our non-premium or search the full archive of twitter using the premium twitter account
+On this local-version of the ImageFlow web app you are able to search for particular users getting up to the most recent 3200 tweets, search via hashtag in the last 7 days using our non-premium or search the full archive of twitter using the premium twitter account

 Once data has been searched for, you can query the data on the query tab and get a CSV file containing the tweets and some other useful fields in relation with them.